Login

 Learn more about IQ, OQ, PQ for pharmaceutical incubators.

-Temperature mapping proves that conditions are uniform throughout the incubator chamber.
+Temperature mapping is part of the qualification process and proves that conditions are uniform throughout the incubator chamber.
 It identifies hot spots, cold spots, and areas where temperature deviates from the setpoint.

 What mapping studies measure